-Choose Your Words
+Choose Your Words Wisely

-Telling your partner you want a divorce is difficult.
+Telling your partner you want a divorce is certainly difficult.
 There’s no need to make it worse by blaming your spouse for their shortcomings or using phrases like, “You should have,” “You don’t,” or “You didn’t.”
 You also need to be honest about what you’re feeling and why you believe this decision is the right one.
 So, when talking about divorce, you have to be specific in your language — this isn’t the time to be vague.
-“If your words are ambiguous, you may leave your spouse/partner with a glimmer of hope that the marriage can be saved, when that is not your intention,” says Craig S. Pedersen, a partner at Meyer, Olson, Lowy and Meyers.
+“If your words are ambiguous, you may leave your spouse/partner with a glimmer of hope that the marriage can be saved, when that is not your intention,” says Craig S. Pedersen, also a partner at Meyer, Olson, Lowy and Meyers.
 “That can only create further problems down the line.”

 Acknowledge Your Mutual Unhappiness

 Even if a divorce is more one-sided, chances are that neither party in the marriage is particularly thrilled about the way things have been going.
 With this in mind, it’s wise to open the conversation by laying the cards on the tabled.
 “I usually will suggest that they start the conversation with a statement such as ‘As you know, I have not been happy in the marriage for a long time.
-I also think you have not been happy either,” says New York divorce lawyer Jacqueline Newman, author of the Soon to be Ex series of books.
+I also think you have not been happy either,” says New York divorce lawyer Jacqueline Newman, author of the Soon to Be Ex series of books.
 “If the other person can acknowledge that he or she is also unhappy, it makes it an easier conversation to have as it is not so one-sided.”

 Consider a Team Approach

-Rather than focusing on the fact that you and your partner are separating, it’s essential to shift the perspective a bit and talk about how you both will work together to make this while process as easy as possible.
+Rather than focusing on the fact that you and your partner are separating, it’s essential to shift the perspective a bit and talk about how you both will work together to make this whole process as easy as possible.
 “Divorce does not have to be a battle,” reminds Valencia.
 “Especially if you have children, your common goal should be what is in their best interests.
 Approaching a divorce by listing the common goals will help both parties realize they are in this together and cooperating behooves both of them.”